This delicious baked stuffed artichokes recipe is an Italian favorite!

 You can freeze stuffed artichokes before you've baked them.
 After you've boiled the artichokes and stuffed them, wrap them in plastic wrap and freeze them.

-You can serve stuffed artichokes on their own as an appetizer, but you might want to serve them with a dip.
+Stuffed artichokes can be served on their own as an appetizer, but you might want to serve them with a dip.
 These two dips are perfect.

-If you're serving the artichokes as a side dish, they pair well with fish, steak, and chicken.
+If you serve artichokes as a side dish, they pair well with fish, steak, and chicken.

-Cooking Tips - Some recipes for stuffed artichokes don't have you boil the artichokes first.
-I prefer the two-step cooking process because it results in a much better flavor and tender artichokes.
-It adds a little time, but the end result is worth it.
+Cooking Tips—Some recipes for stuffed artichokes don't require boiling the artichokes first.
+I prefer the two-step cooking process because it produces much better flavor and tender artichokes.
+It adds a little time, but the result is worth it.

-Recommended Tools - I make my artichokes in a Dutch oven, but you can use any pot and baking pan that snugly fits the artichokes.
+Recommended Tools—I make my artichokes in a Dutch oven, but you can use any pot and baking pan that snugly fits them.

-Storing Tips - You can save the baked artichokes in the refrigerator for up to 4 days.
+Storing Tips—Baked artichokes can be stored in the refrigerator for up to 4 days.
 Reheat them in the oven with an additional drizzle of olive oil before serving.

 If you try this recipe, let us know!
 Connect with us on Instagram and share your photos or leave us a rating.